not001praween001/stockMN-exe/README.md

 stockMN-exe
 ===========

-stockMN is a local product trader managing program.
-It includes easy apartment management feature, product selling helper, godown management feature.
+stockMN is a local product trader managing simple program.
+It includes a simple apartment management feature, a simple product selling helper, a simple godown management feature.

 Here is my backup repository and you can clone or download it for free.